hhru/Nivelir/README.md

 - Presenting a blue screen on the green screen modally

 ### Example App
-[Example app](Example) is a sample which demonstrates that Nivelir works in practice.
+[Example app](Example) is a simple iOS and tvOS app that demonstrates how Nivelir works in practice.
 It's also a good place to start playing with the framework.

 To install it, run these commands in a terminal: